-In order to be considered for an IBA Excellence in Research Award, a candidate must have a letter of nomination from a department head or other senior researcher.
+In order to be considered for an IBA Excellence in Research Prize, a candidate must have a letter of nomination from a department head or other senior researcher.
 Submissions unaccompanied by such a nomination letter are not accepted.
 Self-nominations are also not accepted.

 Nomination Letters and Letters of Support are important elements of the selection process and are read carefully by the Selection Committee.
 The letters allow nominators and support writers to give committee members insights about nominees that are not present in their other application materials (CV, publication list, etc.).
 The Selection Committee recommends that letters of support be submitted by someone who can speak objectively and knowledgeably about the quality and significance of a nominee’s work.
 Letters submitted by co-authors, personal associates, or professional mentors are, in this sense, less useful to Selection Committee than letters submitted by those with more professional distance from a nominee’s work.